Michael J. Wozniak

-While no longer actively practicing on a day-to-day basis for the firm, Mike Wozniak has been involved in the energy and natural resources industry for more than 40 years and is the former managing shareholder and a founding member of the firm.
+While no longer actively practicing on a day-to-day basis for the firm, Mike Wozniak has been involved in the energy and natural resources industry for more than 40 years.
+He is the former managing shareholder and a co-founder of the firm.
 Mike previously served as Partner-in-Charge of Dorsey and Whitney LLP’s Denver office and head of its Denver Energy Regulatory Group.
 Prior to that, he practiced for 20 years with the Clanahan, Tanner firm, where he was managing partner and chaired their Natural Resources Practice Group.

 Over his career, Mike has been actively involved in every phase of natural resource exploration, development, transport, and finance.
 Notable accomplishments include the representation of industry clients in literally hundreds of hearings before the Colorado Oil and Gas Conservation Commission (COGCC) and the Wyoming Oil and Gas Conservation Division (WOGCC); along with his representation of numerous private and public E&P companies in acquisitions and divestitures of Rocky Mountain producing properties.
-Mike has acted as outside general counsel to a number of private equity backed E&P and midstream companies, from formation through successful exit strategies, and has also served as chair and lead director of a public E&P company and a board advisor to others.
+Mike has acted, and continues to act, as outside general counsel to both private equity backed E&P and midstream companies, from formation through successful exit strategies, and has also served as chair and lead director of a public E&P company and a board advisor to others.

 For each year from 2006 through 2020, Mike was named a Colorado Super Lawyer in Energy/Oil & Gas Law.
 He was also selected by The Best Lawyers in America 2006 through 2021 as a top lawyer in the Energy Law, Natural Resources Law and Oil and Gas Law categories; and also as the “Oil & Gas Lawyer of the Year” in Denver for 2011.

 Active in community and governmental affairs, Mike was elected to City Council followed by three terms as Mayor of the City of Cherry Hills Village.
 He has been a Trustee for the Rocky Mountain Mineral Law Foundation and a former member of the Energy Innovation Advisory Board of the University of Colorado School of Law.